clobrano/clobrano.github.io/_posts/blog/2019-08-09-yaru-next-move.md

 so we tried to find a middle ground where both parts can feel satisfied.

-The Yaru team (but mostly Frederik, who did a great job) took a new, more upstream oriented, contribution approach, proposing some of our solutions and ideas to GNOME developers, that - as always stated - have been quite open to consider, discuss and in some cases accept 🎉.
+The Yaru team (but mostly Frederik, who did a great job) took a new, more upstream oriented, contribution approach, proposing some of its solutions and ideas to GNOME developers, that - as always stated - have been quite open to consider, discuss and in some cases accept 🎉.

 This was fundamental to reduce the customization needed for Yaru and other theme variations and allowed us to work internally developing and testing a **huge rebase on the newest Adwaita**.